borisd13/RoboND-Rover-Project/README.md

 * The position and yaw of the rover are used to convert the previous local coordinates to world coordinates.
 * Those positions are used to define polar coordinates as well as updating world coordinates.

 **Note**: Prior to updating the world coordinates, we ensure that the roll and pitch of the rover are low.
+We also ensure that the points are not too far.
 It improves greatly the mapping accuracy.

 ### Explanation of `decision_step()` function
 The `decision_step` function uses the processing performed in the previous perception step to decide what action the rover needs to take.
 It respects the following logic: